ithitman/cisco_stats_collector/README.md

 - [License](#license)

 ## Summary
-Simple python script to collect stats from Cisco devices using SSH.
-Read from a database for the hostnames of the Cisco devices and parallel process multiple devices at the same time and input the results into a database back-end.
+Simple python script to collect stats from devices using SSH.
+Read from a database for the hostnames of the devices and parallel process multiple devices at the same time and display the results.
+Since the script is using SSH and paramiko you can actually use it for any device that supports SSH.

 ## Install Instructions
 ### Overview
 - We will install a database backend (postgres in this instruction).
 - We will create a table that will house our devices and information regarding each device.
-- We will create a table that will house our results from the devices.
 - We will edit some key variables that are required by script.

 ### Python Packages